spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 image-credit = "DAN NOTT / For Spotlight PA" image-size = "hidden" published = 2020-07-17T14:00:00.000Z
-slug = "coronavirus-dashboard-faq"
-authors = ["Daniel Simmons-Ritchie"] byline = "Daniel Simmons-Ritchie of Spotlight PA" title = "Tracking The Spread Dashboard FAQ" description = "The Tracking the Spread dashboard is a joint project of Spotlight PA and The Philadelphia Inquirer to monitor and visualize the outbreak of COVID-19 in Pennsylvania and the surrounding region.
+authors = ["Daniel Simmons-Ritchie"] byline = "Daniel Simmons-Ritchie of Spotlight PA with Carl Johnson" title = "Tracking The Spread Dashboard FAQ" description = "The Tracking the Spread dashboard is a joint project of Spotlight PA and The Philadelphia Inquirer to monitor and visualize the outbreak of COVID-19 in Pennsylvania and the surrounding region.
 If you’re a researcher, journalist, or a just curious reader, you might have questions about the data we’re using or how we’re presenting it." blurb = "The Tracking the Spread dashboard is a joint project of Spotlight PA and The Philadelphia Inquirer to monitor and visualize the outbreak of COVID-19 in Pennsylvania and the surrounding region.
 If you’re a researcher, journalist, or a just curious reader, you might have questions about the data we’re using or how we’re presenting it."